 Extremely lightweight and compact

 The Nikon D800E was a brick.
-The Sony A7ii is lightweight and doesn’t take over your backpack.
+The Sony A7iii is lightweight and doesn’t take over your backpack.

-I”m pleasantly surprised about this camera.
+I’m pleasantly surprised by this camera.
 Sure there are a few flaws but no camera is perfect.
 This camera, however, is perfect for Adventure Photography.
 It’s also one of the cheapest Full Frame cameras around, I got mine for just under 1k used.
-The menu system is very intuitive and I can pretty much navigate and get to the functions I want in timely fashion.
+The menu system is very intuitive and I can pretty much navigate and get to the functions I want in a timely fashion.

 For under twenty bucks, this thing does a lot!
 It allows you to remote trigger your shutter.
 Even on a tripod, you will cause some camera shake when you press the shutter, this allows you to release the shutter without your finger on the camera.
 It has a built-in intervalometer (the Sony A7ii doesn’t) so you can successive shots for time-lapse photography.
 You can also configure it to allow longer self-timer.
 You can buy the official Sony version but it will cost you an arm and a leg.
 This generic shutter release will last you a long time, in fact, it will probably outlast your camera.

 This is an awesome travel lens!
 It’s heavier than I’d like and the aperture is a little on the short side but this lens is great!
 The zoom range pretty much covers all that you’ll ever need in travel.
 The image quality is damn good for a zoom lens and it even rivals primes.
 It’s not great for night photography and astrophotography, but that’s why I have the Rokinon primes below.
 A little on the expensive side, it’s hovering at just under 1k used, but the zoom range of the lens makes it a steal.
 If you don’t care much about super wide angle FOV and don’t do nighttime photography this is your ultimate travel lens.